danrector/math-problem/README.md

+# Problem Solving Function, aka PSF

-# This is a function that logs the multiples of 3 and 5 below 1000, then adds their sum together.
+This is a function that logs the multiples of 3 and 5 below 1000, then adds their sum together.

 To run, just clone and run:
 ````